Frequently Asked Questions

 The Alliance believes that a strong and connected community enables the people of Sydney to shape their own future, to grow and develop as leaders, to be full democratic citizens and to speak and act with others on their own behalf.
 We build grassroots power that respects the contribution and dignity of all people.

-Churches, temples, synagogues and other religious groups, unions, charities, NGOS and not-for-profits, schools and other educational organisations have come together under the Alliance banner.
+Churches, temples, synagogues, mosques and other religious groups, unions, charities, migrant groups, NGOS and not-for-profits, schools and other educational organisations have come together under the Alliance banner.
 See our partners here.

-Leaders from these organisations are ‘ordinary people’ living in Sydney – parishioners, workers, stakeholders and clients.
+Leaders from these organisations are ‘ordinary people’ living in Sydney – parishioners, workers, stakeholders, members, and neighbours.

 Over the last few decades people felt ignored by those in power and wanted a new approach to having a say in their lives.